 Which keynote speakers are coming to the conference?

-The two keynote speakers we’ve invited, Alberto Giubilini and Bernice Bovenkerk, both work on very topical themes: Giubilini on the ethics of vaccination, and Bovenkerk on the ethics of the environment and animals.
+The three keynote speakers we’ve invited, Nicole Vincent, Alberto Giubilini and Bernice Bovenkerk, all work on very topical themes: Vincent on the ongoing global Covid-19 pandemic, Giubilini on the ethics of vaccination, and Bovenkerk on the ethics of the environment and animals.

 Alberto Giubilini, Senior Research Fellow at the Oxford Uehiro Centre for Practical Ethics, will give a keynote lecture on the ethics of vaccination against COVID-19.
 As citizens, do we have an obligation to get vaccinated, and aren’t vaccination passports simply compulsory vaccination in disguise?